Portland–Seattle rivalry: Urban expansion and growth

 A scholarly book on the growth of the American West stated "Examination of urban growth in the Pacific Northwest confirms that urban rivalry remains a fruitful topic for historians ..."

 21st century

 Hipster culture

 Local and national media frequently compare the hipster culture of the two cities.
 A Slate piece examined how the 2010s comedy television show Portlandia exposed the divide in Seattle and Portland's hipster culture.

 Cuisine

 Seattle and Portland have a competitive food culture, with local pride taken in the superiority of each city's beer and brew pubs, donuts, and street food including food trucks.

 According to Seattle Metropolitan magazine, "Portland's long been known as the tiny-restaurant innovator, Seattle the land of the big boys."

 Drug laws

 After marijuana legalization in both states (via I-502 in Washington and Measure 91 in Oregon) a 2015 Stranger magazine cover story worried that "Washington's pot connoisseurs might [start] smoking Oregon marijuana" and "savvy marijuana tourists will be going to Portland instead of Seattle".

+Sports teams

+The 2013 start of the National Women's Soccer League (NWSL) introduced new teams in both cities, and in 2022 the Portland Thorns-Seattle Reign rivalry was called "the NWSL's biggest rivalry" by Sports Illustrated writer Molly Geary.